 They’ll need special help from you and your staff.
 So, it’s a good idea to alter activities to allow seniors to take part in them.
 For example, it is very common for people to assume that seniors need to be seated when doing a particular activity.
 But this couldn’t be any farther from the truth.

-What Activities Are Best for Seniors in Assisted Living?
+What Assisted Living Activities Are Best for Elderly Residents?

 Now that we’ve clarified a few things, we’re going to provide you with a list of activities.
 These activities can be excellent options for entertainment in an assisted care facility.
 So, here’s the list: